January 31, 2025, deadline to file (and furnish to employees) 2024 Forms W-2s, Wage and Tax Statements, is quickly approaching.

 Employer Action

-As the January 31, 2025 deadline to file (and furnish to employees) Forms W-2 approaches, employers that file 250 or more Forms W-2 are advised to ensure they are in compliance with the W-2 reporting requirement.
-Employers should begin taking action by identifying the applicable employer-sponsored health coverage provided to each employee and calculating the aggregate cost of that coverage to report on their employees’ Form W-2.
+As the January 31, 2025, deadline to file (and furnish to employees) Forms W-2 approaches, employers that file 250 or more Forms W-2 are advised to ensure they are following the W-2 reporting requirement.
+Employers should begin acting by identifying the applicable employer-sponsored health coverage provided to each employee and calculating the aggregate cost of that coverage to report on their employees’ Form W-2.

 Contact your eBen account team with any questions or contact us directly here.